AyushKr2003/sage_search/README.md

 # SageSearch

-A modern search interface built with Flutter, featuring a responsive design and an intuitive user experience.
+A modern search interface built with Flutter and a FastAPI-based backend, featuring a responsive design and an intuitive user experience.

 ## Features